 Judson Smith, Vice President of Continuing Education

 Judson brings more than 20 years of experience in fire and EMS to his role overseeing Medic-CE.
 Judson holds numerous EMS teaching credentials and founded one of the first virtual instructor-led EMS training programs in the United States in 2014.
-A critical care paramedic and former firefighter/paramedic and flight paramedic, Judson also serves as an officer in an Air Force Reserves aeromedical evacuation squadron.
-He holds a master’s degree in Healthcare Administration and is currently pursuing a PhD in e-learning.
+A critical care paramedic, former firefighter/paramedic, and flight paramedic, Judson also serves as an officer in an Air Force Reserves aeromedical evacuation squadron.
+He holds a master’s degree in healthcare administration and is currently pursuing a PhD in e-learning.
+He is married, has two dogs, and currently lives in Denver, Colorado.

-Dr. Sharon Malone, MD, FACEP, Assistant Medical Director
+Dr. Sharon Malone, MD, FACEP, Executive Medical Director

 Dr. Malone is a board-certified emergency physician and serves as the medical director for several urban and rural EMS departments throughout the state of Texas as well as two accredited college EMS education programs.
 She began EMS medical direction in 2006 and is an active member of the Texas Governor's EMS and Trauma Systems Advisory Council, Medical Director's Committee, which guides the development of state policy, rule, and law regarding EMS medical direction.
 A licensed paramedic as well as an NAEMT-TCCC provider and instructor supporting EMS and specialty teams, Dr. Malone advocates community health paramedicine through curriculum design, course delivery, and medical direction oversight of community paramedic programs.
 She is the medical director for Emergency Medical Task Force 2 of Texas and regularly deploys on regional and state missions.